Measurement, Determinants and Effects on Country Stability

 Chapter 9: Decentralization by Politicians: Creation of Grants-financed Local Jurisdictions

-Stuti Khemani INTRODUCTION 1 There is by now an established literature on how political variables influence the distribution of intergovernmental grants across regions.1 With growing political participation and contestation, regional governments in large and diverse countries have increased their political access in determining the distribution of national public resources.
+9. Decentralization by politicians: creation of grants-financed local jurisdictions Stuti Khemani INTRODUCTION 1 There is by now an established literature on how political variables influence the distribution of intergovernmental grants across regions.1 With growing political participation and contestation, regional governments in large and diverse countries have increased their political access in determining the distribution of national public resources.
 In India, for example, regional political parties in opposition to the national ruling party have been able to appeal to a statutory body for greater fiscal resources (Khemani, 2007).
 In Brazil, regional political leaders have bargained for greater fiscal devolution through successive laws negotiated in the country’s legislative bodies (Mendes et al., 2008).
 This chapter examines a recent phenomenon of creation of more local jurisdictions within regions by both regional and national governments, where spending is financed almost entirely by grants.
 Grants-financed decentralization to local jurisdictions appears to be a new political instrument used by regional and national governments to influence the distribution of national fiscal resources.
 Decentralization by politicians is unlikely to yield the gains described by traditional theory.
 The theory of the beneficial effects of having multiple local jurisdictions with local tax and expenditure responsibilities is predicated upon these jurisdictions arising naturally as communities with intra-community shared preferences and inter-community heterogeneity (Tiebout, 1956; Oates, 1972).
 Efficiency and accountability of local governments arise in these models because of inter-jurisdiction competition in attracting residents and winning their vote (Besley and Case, 1995; Weingast, 1995; Breton, 1996).
-Even in the absence of differences in preferences and mobility of households among jurisdictions, it...
+Even in the absence of differences...

 You are not authenticated to view the full text of this chapter or article.